 Word 2010 moved the alt text field back to an intuitive place, but made things even more confusing by creating two fields for alt text.
 To add alt text to an image, Select theoption.

 With the Format Picture menu open, select the option forin the sidebar.
 Two fields will appear, one labeled and one labeled .
 For best results, add appropriate alt text to the field, not the field.
-Information in the field will not be saved as alt text when the file is saved as HTML.
+Information in the field will not be saved as alt text when the file is saved as HTML or PDF.

 Data tables and accessibility issues